-5. THE VALUATION
+5. The Valuation

-- 5.1 Unless the facts clearly shown to the contrary or subject to paragraphs 4.6 and 4.7 above, the valuer should state the following assumptions in the report and will be under no duty to verify these assumptions: - 5.1.1 that all necessary statutory approvals for the subject real estate or the building of which the subject real estate forms part of the use have been obtained; - 5.1.2 that no deleterious or hazardous materials or techniques have been used in the construction of the subject real estate; - 5.1.3 that the subject real property is not subject to any unusual or especially onerous restrictions, encumbrances or outgoings and that good title can be shown; - 5.1.4 that those parts of the subject real estate which could not be inspected would not reveal material defects or cause the valuer to alter his valuation; - 5.1.5 that the subject real estate is connected to main services and sewers which are available on normal terms; - 5.1.6 that in the case of a real estate which is under construction, the real estate will be satisfactorily completed to the standard in due course and details as described in the latest development schedules as contained in the sales brochure;
+- 5.1 Unless the facts clearly shown to the contrary or subject to paragraphs 4.6 and 4.7 above, the valuer should state the following assumptions in the report and will be under no duty to verify these assumptions: - 5.1.1 that all necessary statutory approvals for the subject real estate or the building of which the subject real estate forms part of the use have been obtained; - 5.1.2 that no deleterious or hazardous materials or techniques have been used in the construction of the subject real estate; - 5.1.3 that the subject real property is not subject to any unusual or especially onerous restrictions, encumbrances or outgoings and that good title can be shown;

-- 5.1.7 that in valuation of a strata-titled real property, unless instructed by the Lender or otherwise aware of to the contrary, the cost of repairs and maintenance to the building of which the subject real estate forms part of the use are shared among all owners of the building, and that there are no onerous liabilities outstanding. - 5.2 Suggested factors to be taken into account in the valuation are: - 5.2.1 the tenure of the real property If the real property is subject to tenancy(ies), details including lease period(s), rental amount(s), option to renew and other relevant conditions should be included; - 5.2.2 the age, type, accommodation, location, amenities, fixtures and features of the real estate and other significant environmental factors within the locality; - 5.2.3 the general state of repair, the construction and apparent major defects; and - 5.2.4 the overall quality of management of the building of which the real estate forms part of. - 5.3 In assessment of the market values of stratatitled units, unless otherwise instructed, any redevelopment potential attached to the site is to be excluded.
+- 5.1.4 that those parts of the subject real estate which could not be inspected would not reveal material defects or cause the valuer to alter his valuation; - 5.1.5 that the subject real estate is connected to main services and sewers which are available on normal terms; - 5.1.6 that in the case of a real estate which is under construction, the real estate will be satisfactorily completed to the standard in due course and details as described in the latest development schedules as contained in the sales brochure; - 5.1.7 that in valuation of a strata-titled real property, unless instructed by the Lender or otherwise aware of to the contrary, the cost of repairs and maintenance to the building of which the subject real estate forms part of the use are shared among all owners of the building, and that there are no onerous liabilities outstanding. - 5.2 Suggested factors to be taken into account in the valuation are: - 5.2.1 the tenure of the real property If the real property is subject to tenancy(ies), details including lease period(s), rental amount(s), option to renew and other relevant conditions should be included; - 5.2.2 the age, type, accommodation, location, amenities, fixtures and features of the real estate and other significant environmental factors within the locality; - 5.2.3 the general state of repair, the construction and apparent major defects; and - 5.2.4 the overall quality of management of the building of which the real estate forms part of. - 5.3 In assessment of the market values of stratatitled units, unless otherwise instructed, any redevelopment potential attached to the site is to be excluded.
 The valuer would also not to include any element of value attributable to furnishings and removable fittings of any description when arriving at an opinion of value.
-Portable and temporary structures are also to be excluded. - 5.4 'Market value' shall be adopted in accordance with the Standards. - 5.5 The valuation shall be made on the assumption that the owner sells the subject real property on the market without the benefit or burden of cash rebate, unusual payment terms, special incentive or any similar arrangement which could affect the value of the subject real property. - 5.6 Value for sale under repossession (VSR)
+Portable and temporary structures are also to be excluded. - 5.4 Valuation for secured lending is normally based on market value.
+However, in considering the value of a development site, regard should be given to the risks of any contracts that are in place, e.g., for construction or for the sale or leasing of the completed project may, become void or voidable.